laurieghione/gulp/README.md

 7. Optimization of Js and CSS files with minify

-Ps : Be Careful : my code is update for Gulp v4, the tutorial is compatible with v3 only, somes things are deprecated with this version
+Ps : Be Careful : my code is update for Gulp v4, the tutorial is compatible with only v3, some things are deprecated with this version